koomai/angular-jsdoc/README.md

 Customization
 -------------

-Currently, there are two templates built-in;
+Currently, there are three templates built-in;

   - default
   - angular-template (Recommended)
+  - bootstrap-template (Added by @koomai)

 To add your own template, please copy the `angular-template` directory to your own, then, make your own css, js, and html files.
 Then, run the `jsdoc.js` command with your template. e.g.,